The PESO model is useful, albeit not perfect.

 Don Bartholomew, vice president of digital research at Fleishman Hillard, presented a version of the PESO model in 2010.
 According to PR blogger and PR measurement expert Heather Yaxley, this is likely to be the earliest mention of the model:

-In 2013, PR blogger Gini Dietrich popularised the PESO model on her blog, Spin Sucks: 3Please note that the Spin Sucks model is focused on a wide variety of disciplines, publics, practices, engagement etc., rather than types of media channels.
+In 2013, PR blogger Gini Dietrich popularised the PESO model on her blog, Spin Sucks: 3Please note that the Spin Sucks model is focused on various disciplines, publics, practices, engagement etc., rather than types of media channels.

 “In June 2013, Gini Dietrich presented the first iteration of the PESO model you may recognise in a blog post: The Four Different Types of Media.
 It was followed in August by the post Mobile Marketing: Use the Four Media Types in Promotion, where she talked about integrating paid, earned, owned, and shared.”